What is a Landing Page?

 Simply put, a landing page is a dedicated stand-alone page on a website, heavily targeted and focused on a specific outcome.
 Customers usually land on your landing page from an external source, such as paid ads on social media platforms or emails, hence the name “landing” page.

 In e-Commerce, the ultimate intention of a landing page is to provoke a predetermined response using targeted copy to connect with a user and persuade them to take action.
 The mentioned outcome of a landing page varies from providing get-to-know information, gaining more leads, or even making a sale.

-Based on the intention, landing pages can be categorized into a few main types.
-You’ll convert more if you use the right kind of landing page, at the right time.
+Based on the intention of the designer, landing pages can be categorized into a few main types.
+You’ll convert more by using the right kind of landing page at the right time.
 In the next section, we’ll go over a few landing page variations and what they are used for.

 A few types of Landing page

 The goal of a Lead-capture Page is to generate leads by collecting viewers’ information.
 Due to it being very versatile, this type of page often shows up in the middle of the sales funnel – at which point viewers tend to evaluate your products/services and are on the fence about continuing or exiting.

 A typical Lead-generation contains a web form with input fields asking for Name, Address, Phone number, Age, and Email address.
 The reward will be granted to viewers once the form is submitted.

 In contrast to the Lead-capture page, a Click-through page does not have a form and does not focus on collecting data, either.
 This page usually consists of big and bold images, an attractive headline, brief product descriptions, and an attention-grabbing Call To Action button with the sole purpose of encouraging visitors to click on the button to be redirected to another page – where they will get more information or be able to make the purchase.